 ADVENTURE TIME !

 JSF is an adventure for the mind, body and soul.
-Students enjoy an array of outdoor activities including hiking, canoeing, swimming, whitewater rafting and more.
-They also take full advantage of summer break with plenty of barbeques, live music, schmoozing and fun trips to New York City — building memories that will last a lifetime.
+Students enjoy an array of outdoor activities including hiking, swimming, whitewater rafting and more.
+They also take full advantage of summer break with plenty of barbeques, live music, schmoozing and all sorts of outdoor fun — building memories that will last a lifetime.
 Below is a sample daily schedule.